Advertisement

 I intentionally caused the crash by letting go of control of the car just before the relevant corner.
 In order to make sure I would cause the incident during the correct lap, I asked my team several times via the radio to confirm the lap number, which I would not normally do.

 After the FIA officially announced its investigation Renault declared it would not comment on the matter before the hearing on Monday 21st September.
-Will Renault stick by that and allow Piquet’s damaging claims to go unanswered?
+Will Renault stick by that and allow Piquet’s claims to go unanswered?

 Source: FISA via Tazio.com.br and F1 Around